magsimal/BlauClan/README.md

 ```

 The API will be available through the front-end container under `/api`.
 By default
-the backend container exposes port `3000`, but you can map this to any host port
+the backend listens on port `3009`.
+You can change this by setting the
-in `docker-compose.yml` (e.g. `3009:3000`).
+`BACKEND_PORT` environment variable when running `docker-compose`.
+The value is
+used for both the Node.js server and the Nginx proxy configuration.
 The front-end itself is served on
 `http://localhost:8080`.

 ### Running with Prebuilt Images